NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### The Envelope Problem  ###

+**Date:** February 1, 2018

+**Speaker:** Roy St. Laurent (NAU)

+**Abstract:**  The Envelope Problem is another probability-based paradox - sort of - in the theme of both the Sleeping Beauty Problem and the Monty Hall Problem, the topics of our last two FAMII.
+Here is a description of The Envelope Problem:

+> You are given two indistinguishable envelopes, each containing money, one contains twice as much as the other.
+You may pick one envelope and keep the money it contains.
+Having chosen an envelope at will, but before inspecting it, you are given the chance to switch envelopes.
+Should you switch?

+Dr. St. Laurent will present the history of the problem and explain why resolving it is so controversial.

+The faculty guest this week is David Deville.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-02-01.pdf)]

 ### The Monty Hall Problem Redux  ###

 **Date:** January 26, 2018